ntpeters/vim-better-whitespace/README.md

     highlight ExtraWhitespace ctermbg=<desired_color>
     ```

-*  To toggle whitespace highlighting on/off, call:
+*  To enable/disable/toggle whitespace highlighting in a buffer, call one of:
     ```
+    :EnableWhitespace
+    :DisableWhitespace
     :ToggleWhitespace
     ```